educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/11-iframe-redirection.md

 title: IFrame Redirection
 ---

-The issue of `iframe` redirection arises where instead of a custom front end web portal popping out a workshop session into a new browser window, it embeds the workshop session dashboard within another web page.
+The issue of iframe redirection arises where instead of a custom front end web portal popping out a workshop session into a new browser window, it embeds the workshop session dashboard within another web page.

-To demonstrate what is meant here, run the following command to created a web page which embeds the workshop session dashboard returned when a workshop is requested.
+To demonstrate what is meant here, run the following command to create a web page which embeds the workshop session dashboard returned when a workshop is requested.